mcembalest/teamBlueConduit/docs/bcs/evaluation.md

 This library provides a `CostsHandler` class for calculating costs curves for multiple strategies.
 Each cost curve plot depicts the costs or savings of removing **x** lead pipes within the test set for a specific `ts` (train size) and `res` (hexagon_resolution) scenario.
 Costs were calculated following [BlueConduit's previous work](https://storage.googleapis.com/flint-storage-bucket/d4gx_2019%20(2).pdf).
 That is, every lead pipe removal cost is estimated at $5,000 and every non-lead digging at $3,000.
 This plot can alternatively be set to depict the costs/savings of removing **p** *share* lead pipes with a `norm_x` argument.
 Savings are calculated with respect to the Blueconduit's baseline model.
 Each strategy costs/savings curve is calculated as an average within all test splits for a given train size and hexagon_resolution.
 Finally, they are smoothed out with a LOWESS (Locally Weighted Scatterplot Smoothing) technique to improve interpretability; the original curve is in light shadow, and the smooth curve is plotted on top of that.

 Note that the `CostsHandler` does not fit any models but instead expects their predictions for all strategies, hexagon resolutions, and train sizes to be precomputed in a `pred_dir` folder path.
 Further, if savings are calculated, it requires to know the name of the *baseline* model within the `pred_dir`.
+Finally, if the metric is set to plot the `savings` curve then the baseline strategy is depicted as a straight line at `x=0` as the baseline has no relative savings with respect to itself.

 ### Sample usage